stefba/kristen/cms/README.md

-# Strapi application
+# CMS

-A quick description of your strapi application
+This is a Strapi installation.
+Check it out on strapi.io.